 - Chemicals can cause acute (short-term) and/or chronic (long-term) health effects.
-Some chemicals can cause both. - Symptoms can be a due that you are experiencing acute health effects but chronic effects don't show up right away. - Chemicals can cause local effects where they first contact your body or systemic effects if they get into your bloodstream. - Not all chemicals cause cancer, no matter how much you are exposed to.
+Some chemicals can cause both. - Symptoms can be a due that you are experiencing acute health effects but chronic effects don't show up right away. - Not all chemicals cause cancer, no matter how much you are exposed to.